 The graduate certificate with an emphasis in integrated health studies program exposes students to theory, knowledge and strategies utilized within the field of integrated healthcare practices.
 Whereas the Master of Science in Mental Health and Wellness provides an in-depth study of the integration of mental health concepts into various environments.
 The graduate mental health certificate program is advantageous for students who want to advance their education and knowledge in the area of integrated health with 16 credits.

 Requirements: Mental Health Certificate – Integrated Health Studies

 Students in this mental health and wellness graduate certificate program are required to complete the following courses:

 Documentation, Research and Information Literacy in Mental Health and Wellness:

 This course provides a comprehensive overview of mental health and wellness practice in a community healthcare setting.
-The importance of documentation, including the maintenance, accuracy and integrity of healthcare records, as well as the ethics and policies concerning documentation is covered.
+The importance of documentation in integrated health studies, including the maintenance, accuracy and integrity of healthcare records, as well as the ethics and policies concerning documentation is covered.
 The basics of research in the mental health and wellness field such as data collection, interpretation and the ethical implications of research are covered.
 Information literacy is also covered to provide a basic framework of common terminology and communication in the integration of mental health and medicine.